-Located in the Green Family Library Learning Commons, the library has a collection of more than 67,000 books and ebooks, 100 periodical subscriptions and hundreds of videos, DVDs and CDs.
-The library also provides access to more than 20 research databases with hundreds of journals and thousands of articles, including resources from InfoTrac, LexisNexis, Gale Group, SIRS and EbscoHost, Computers are available for students to do research on the Internet.
+Located in the Green Family Library Learning Commons, the library has a collection of more than 67,000 books and ebooks; 100 periodical subscriptions; and hundreds of videos, DVDs and CDs.
+The library also provides access to more than 42 research databases with thousands of journals and scholarly articles, including resources from InfoTrac, LexisNexis, Gale Group, SIRS and EbscoHost, Computers are available for students to do research on the Internet.

-The library resources are part of the Minuteman Library Network, a consortium of 72 public and academic libraries in eastern Massachusetts containing more than 6.5 million resources.
+The library resources are part of the Minuteman Library Network, a consortium of 72 public libraries, their branches and academic libraries in eastern Massachusetts containing more than 6.5 million resources.
 The consortium maintains an online catalog of all items owned by the member libraries.
-Once students have registered at the Dean College library, they are able to request and borrow materials from any other Minuteman library, including the nearby Franklin Public Library.
-For hard-to-find items, the inter-library loan department can request materials from libraries across the country.
+Once students have registered at the Dean College library, they are able to borrow materials from any other Minuteman library, including the nearby Franklin Public Library.
+For hard-tofind items, the inter-library loan department can request materials from libraries across the country.